SportsTramp Extreme – Review of 16ft “Magic Circle” Octagonal trampoline

 - 6 rows of UV resistant stitching on trampoline mat

-Frame is made from 14 gauge galvanized steel, 1.9″ in diameter, with 4 one-piece rails and 4 one-piece legs which give this trampoline nice octagon shape.
-As this frame is one the thickest we ever saw, it isn’t strange that manufacturers gives 10 year warranty on it (yes, it really is TEN years) on frame and all steel parts + 1-4 years of warranty on all other parts (mat, enclosure, pads etc).
-For the trampoline of this size we did expect at least 6 support legs, but as legs are quite beg they do the job, making the trampoline surprisingly sturdy.
+Frame is made from 14 gauge galvanized steel, 1.9″ in diameter, with 4 one-piece rails and 4 one-piece legs which give this trampoline a nice octagon shape.
+As this frame is one the thickest we ever saw, it isn’t strange that manufacturer gives 10-year warranty on it (yes, it really is TEN years) on the frame and all steel parts + 1-4 years of warranty on all other parts (mat, enclosure, pads, etc).
+For the trampoline of this size, we did expect at least 6 support legs, but as legs are quite big they do the job, making the trampoline surprisingly sturdy.

 Springs & Bounce

 Mat is 6 times cross-stitched and available in two colors, green and black.
-Piece of advice, go for black version.
+Piece of advice, go for the black version.
 Everything else on the trampoline is in green shades so needs a bit of contrast.
-Choice is yours, but we just wanted to give you heads-up!
+The choice is yours, but we just wanted to give you heads-up!

 Safety pads of this trampoline are sewn from 8 oz. ultra-violet protected vinyl.
 Pad is made from poly-urethane foam resistant to impacts.
 Padding’s are being held in place by a spring through a pocket at each end and additional elastic ties which ensures that pads is over rails and frame at all times.

 Enclosure system (called “Magic cage”) is sewn directly into the jumping mat keeping your children away from all steel parts.
-It will take you a while to adopt to the shape and the feel of an octagonal trampoline, but some people prefer these to other shapes.
-Risk of landing on springs is almost non-existent as netting attaches directly to the mat.
-As much as this is good approach when kids are involved, it does decrease the usable size, significantly we might add.
+It will take you a while to adapt to the shape and the feel of an octagonal trampoline, but some people prefer these to other shapes.
+The risk of landing on springs is almost non-existent as netting attaches directly to the mat.
+As much as this is a good approach when kids are involved, it does decrease the usable size, significantly we might add.